-- 1. Trainee does not comply with the attendance /tardy policy - 2.
-Trainee is in violation of the Center's rules and regulations - 4.
-Trainee voluntarily withdraws from the program either verbally or in writing - 5.
-Trainee who cause physical injuries to his/her fellow trainees or staff - 6.
-Trainee who test positive for drug or alcohol after enrollment - 7.
-Trainee with excessive misconduct trainees re-admitted after termination will not be required to repeat or pay for portions of program cost that is already completed.
-Evaluation will be based upon one or more of the following situations; instructor's observation report, written examination and oral examination.
-Credit allowed will be recorded on an Enrollment Record and the length of the program will be taken into consideration basing on above factors.
+- 1. Trainee does not comply with the attendance /tardy policy; - 2.
+Trainee is in violation of the Center's rules and regulations; - 3.
+Trainee voluntarily withdraws from the program either verbally or in writing; - 4.
+Trainee who causes physical injuries to his/her fellow trainees or staff; - 5.
+Trainee who tests positive for drug or alcohol after enrollment; and/or - 6.
+Trainee with excessive misconduct.

-M. RE-ADMITTANCE POLICY
+M. RE-ADMITTANCEPOLICY

-Re-admittance of trainees after termination/leave of absence of only three months will be considered only on a case by case basis.
+Re-admittance of trainees after termination/leave of absence of only three months will be considered only on a case- by- case basis.
 A determination will be recommended by the instructor with final decision made by the Center Manager.